blrobin2/blrobin2.github.io/_posts/2023-07-10-the-robot-vs-the-aztec-mummy.md

 letterboxd_url: https://boxd.it/4uI7T3
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* Do it, Edward, do it!
+- Do it, Edward, do it!
-* Mummy’s home, now you’re gonna get it
+- Mummy’s home, now you’re gonna get it
-* Every good laboratory has a pit full of rattlers
+- Every good laboratory has a pit full of rattlers
-* Immolation is the greatest form of flattery
+- Immolation is the greatest form of flattery